Optimal Construction of N-bit-delay Almost Instantaneous Fixed-to-Variable-Length Codes: Code construction problem

 } $\Pi_k(\{T_k\})$ is a stationary distribution for each code tree $T_k$, which is determined by the transition probabilities $\{P_{k', k''}\mid k',k''\in \mathbb{Z}^+_{<|\{T_k\}|}\}$ depending on the links $\{\textrm{Link}_{k'}\mid k'\in \mathbb{Z}^+_{<|\{T_k\}|}\}$:

-When the stationary distribution is not unique, $\Pi_k(\{T_k\})$ gives the one corresponding to {a closed subset in $\{T_k\}$ depending on the initial tree}.
+When the stationary distribution is not unique, $\Pi_k(\{T_k\})$ gives the one corresponding to a closed subset in $\{T_k\}$ depending on the initial tree and source distribution.
 This is because we never switch the code trees between the closed subsets during the encoding/decoding.

 According to our previous work \cite{ref:n_aifv}, $N$-bit-delay AIFV codes can represent any VV codes decodable within $N$-bit decoding delay.
 Owing to this fact, the global optimum of {\it Minimization problem \ref{mip:totalcode}} becomes the best code among such VV codes.
-However, solving {\it Minimization problem \ref{mip:totalcode}} contains two complex problems simultaneously: \begin{itemize} \item Finding a combination of the modes for each tree. \item Constructing a code forest by assigning codewords and links to each tree. \end{itemize} Therefore, we next introduce some partial problems that are more reasonable to solve.
+However, solving {\it Minimization problem \ref{mip:totalcode}} contains two complex problems simultaneously: \begin{itemize} \item Finding a combination of the modes to be used. \item Constructing a code forest by assigning codewords and links to each tree. \end{itemize} Therefore, we next introduce some partial problems that are more reasonable to solve.
 They are still meaningful problems, and defining the classes of optimality based on them helps us understand how far we can approach the optimal code construction.